 In 1982, Baxter and Carol Adams moved from Houston to purchase 1,863 acres along Love Creek, calling their Hill Country homestead Love Creek Ranch.
 The next 19 years saw substantial changes to the property as they began to experiment with ways to produce a livelihood from what Baxter calls "a rock garden," resulting from years of minimal rainfall and intensive grazing activity.
 Thus, the Adamses began their journey to understanding the intricacies of the natural systems that form the Bandera Canyonlands.
 The results of their experimentation and careful stewardship is a slice of land that yields superior water and biological resources.
 The Conservancy acquired 1,400 acres of the ranch in April 2000 to create Love Creek Preserve.
 A substantial gift from Baxter and Carol as part of the purchase demonstrates their commitment to conservation and helps ensure their legacy will be enjoyed by future generations of Texans.

 The Nature Conservancy in Texas is working with other private landowners in the region to promote wildlife management, natural resource stewardship and to demonstrate land management practices compatible with habitat conservation.
 The Conservancy also will work with other conservation organizations and agencies in the region, including Texas Parks and Wildlife, Environmental Defense Fund and the Hill Country Land Trust.

 Are you interested in volunteering at Love Creek Preserve?
-We'd love to hear from you—email Rebecca Neill at email@example.com to get more information.
+We'd love to hear from you—email Rebecca Neill at email@example.com for more information.